bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 01:37:40

 So I've kind of declined in my LN whatever, keeping up with it.
-Gossip V2, correct me if I'm wrong, is Alex Meyer's proposal that has incorporated mini-sketch or is that 1.5?
+Gossip V2, correct me if I'm wrong, is Alex Meyer's proposal that has incorporated minisketch or is that 1.5?
 Okay.

 Bastien Teinturier: 01:37:56